mrtnlst/Longpops/README.md

-# Sticky Reminders
+# Longpops
-Sticky Reminders is meant to be a fast way to create overdue Reminer items, that remain on your lockscreen until they are marked as completed.
+Longpops is meant to be a fast way to create overdue Reminer items, that remain on your lockscreen until they are marked as completed.